-What would you like him (or her) to say to you to motivate you to practice?
+What would you like him (or her) to say to you to give you guitar practice motivation?

 Answer these questions for yourself to create a mental image in your mind that motivates you.

-Many people don’t enjoy guitar practice, because they don't know how to have fun while practicing.
+Many people don’t like to practice guitar, because they don't know how to have fun while practicing.

 But what if you turned guitar practice into a game?